oppositeart/react-highlight-search/README.md

 # React-Highlight-Search

-React Highlight Search is an *out-of-the-box solution for deep text search* through the DOM tree.
-It provides a lightweight and fast ReactJS component *(19.8 kB, reduced to 6.9 kB gzip)*, built with Vanilla JS and featuring zero dependencies.
+React Highlight Search is an **out-of-the-box solution for deep text search** through the DOM tree.
+It provides a lightweight and fast ReactJS component *(19.9 kB, reduced to 7.0 kB gzip)*, built with Vanilla JS and featuring zero dependencies.

 # Installation